jump to navigation

 Dante: Give up all hope March 30, 2008

-Posted by cantueso in art, drawing, poetry.
+Posted by anagasto in art, Bible, drawing, painting, poetry.trackback

-The painting is by Dalí and shows Charon the Greek ferryman taking the souls across the river of Death.
+The watercolour painting is by Dalí and shows Charon the Greek ferryman taking the souls across the river of Death.

 .